Donders-Institute/bidscoin/docs/workflow.rst

                             tweaking it with the bidseditor
-      -f, --force           Discard the previously saved bidsmap and log file, instead of reusing them (use this option for a fresh start) --no-update           Do not update any sub-/ses-prefixes in or prepend the sourcefolder name to the
+      -f, --force           Discard the previously saved bidsmap and log file, instead of reusing them (use this option for a fresh start) -w, --workdir PATH    Optional working directory for temporary unpacking of zipped or DICOMDIR data.
+                            Defaults to the system temporary folder if not specified --no-update           Do not update any sub-/ses-prefixes in or prepend the sourcefolder name to the
                             <<filepath:regex>> expression that extracts the subject/session labels.
 This
                             is normally done to make the extraction more robust, but could cause problems